Giraffe-AI/giraffe/README.md

 # Giraffe

-You can run the system by downloading the repo and running the following things:
+You can run the system by downloading the repo and running the following things in your terminal:
 ```
 pip install manim
 pip install elevenlabs